-- processing credit-related applications and managing credit that we provide;
+- processing your credit-related applications for our products and services and managing your use of our credit related products and services that we provide;

 - assisting you to avoid defaults;

-- collecting amounts you may owe us in relation to such credit, as well as dealing with serious credit infringements (for example, if you deliberately seek to evade your payment obligations);
+- collecting amounts you may owe us in relation to such credit related products and services, as well as dealing with serious credit infringements (for example, if you deliberately seek to evade your payment obligations);

 - assigning our debts;

 - participating in the credit reporting system; and

 - dealing with complaints or regulatory matters relating to credit or credit reporting.

 We may disclose your credit information and credit eligibility information in accordance with the purposes described directly above to: